amoriartyCH/games-api/README.md

 Then you can run the application and it will connect to mongoDB and do the rest for you.

 # To Run this project
+Visit the root of the project and do the following:

 - for the logger environment variable, execute 'export LOG_LEVEL="VAR"' where VAR is one of the following:
 	* DEBUG
 	* ERROR